decheverri123/Tauri-Angular-Docs/README.md

 # Angular and Tauri

-Tips with working with Tauri using an Angular front-end.
+Tips for working with Tauri using an Angular front-end.

 ## Creating a Window